cmac994/ams-2021-ml-python-course-supervised-learning/README.md

 #### Classification
 <img width="1500" height="375" src="Figures/Figure7.png">

 *Binary classification performance for precipitation prediction at KROA over the testing period (2018-2019).
 Receiver Operating Characteristic (ROC) curves are displayed on the left while Detection Error Tradeoff (DET) curves are shown on the right.
-Both plots show that machine learning models, in particular gradient boosting, outperform NWP in terms of precipitation prediction (i.e. precipitation = 1, no precipitatio = 0) on any given day.
+Both plots show that machine learning models, especially gradient boosting, outperform NWP in terms of precipitation prediction (i.e. precipitation = 1, no precipitation = 0) on any given day.
 For more details see notebook!*

 ### Module Setup